 According to the

 If a person starts getting more exercise, they are likely burning more calories.
-Exercise takes up far more energy than other activities, and unless a person makes up the difference by consuming more calories during the day, they may wake up hungry.
+Exercise takes up far more energy than other activities.
+Unless a person makes up the difference by consuming more calories during the day, they may wake up hungry.